Department of Undergraduate Theology

 MILD-367 Rsh/Meths/Study/Preach/Scriptr 3 Credits

 An introduction to the basic secondary materials utilized in biblical interpretation, an overview of the procedures of biblical exegesis and an articulation of the steps involved in homiletic construction and delivery.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.